cypress-io/cypress-documentation/content/api/commands/session.md

 file.
 You can't modify a stored session after it has been cached, but you can always create a new session with a different `id`.

-In order to reduce development time, when running the Test Runner in "open" mode, sessions will be cached _between spec file runs_ as long as the `setup` function hasn't changed.
+In order to reduce development time, when running the Cypress App in "open" mode, sessions will be cached _between spec file runs_ as long as the `setup` function hasn't changed.

 ### Explicitly clearing sessions

-When running the Test Runner in "open" mode, you can explicitly clear all sessions and re-run the spec file by clicking the "Clear All Sessions" button in the [Instrument Panel](#The-Instrument-Panel).
+When running the Cypress App in "open" mode, you can explicitly clear all sessions and re-run the spec file by clicking the "Clear All Sessions" button in the [Instrument Panel](#The-Instrument-Panel).